tmfg/digitraffic/pages/afir-en.md

 The topic indicates which EVSE device’s status the message refers to.

-# Upcoming features

-We are planning to add downloadable snapshot files containing all station data.
-These files will be automatically updated at regular intervals.

 [swagger_afir_test]: https://afir-test.digitraffic.fi/swagger/  "AFIR test Swagger UI"

 [swagger_afir]: https://afir.digitraffic.fi/swagger/  "AFIR Swagger UI"